 [END EQUATION]

 In these two equations, Y is the average survival at Hospital A, and X is the average survival at other hospitals.
 Using these formulas, the intercept in regression of survival at Hospital A on other hospitals is estimated to be 0.51.
-A similar procedure is followed for the other hospitals and the results are then used in the macrolevel analysis to see the relationship between survival rate, distance, and patient satisfaction.
+A similar procedure is followed for the other hospitals and the results are then used in the macrolevel analysis to see the relationship among survival rate, distance, and patient satisfaction.
 The important point to remember is that it is possible to estimate the survival rates when no patient features are present (the intercept) without using statistical software and purely with SQL.

 [H1] Application of Multilevel Modeling to Other Data Types